Facing surge, Austria will mandate COVID-19 shots, lock down

 “Increasing the vaccination rate — and I think we’re all in agreement on this — is our only way to break out of this vicious cycle of viral waves and lockdown discussions for good,” Schallenberg said.
 “We don’t want a fifth wave, we don’t want a sixth and seventh wave.”

-Austria is among several western European countries where infections are rising rapidly and where there are concerns that vaccination rates, while relatively high, are insufficient to hold off a winter surge at hospitals.
-Average of daily cases have doubled in the past two weeks in Austria, while average daily deaths have nearly tripled — though fatalities remain well below the highs of last winter.
-And 13 U.S. states are already seeing higher deaths per 100,000 people than Austria.
+Austria is among several Western European countries where infections are rising rapidly and where there are concerns that vaccination rates, while relatively high, are insufficient to hold off a winter surge at hospitals.

+Thanks largely to inoculation, hospitals in the region are not under the same pressure they were earlier in the pandemic, but many are still straining to handle rising numbers of COVID-19 patients while also attempting to clear backlogs with exhausted or sick staff.

 Not quite 66% of Austria's 8.9 million are fully vaccinated, according to government figures.
 It has tried various measures to boost that further.
-This summer, Austria introduced a “green pass” — which shows proof of vaccination, recovery from COVID-19 or a negative test result and was required to enter restaurants and attend cultural events.
+Like many European countries, it introduced a “green pass” — which shows proof of vaccination, recovery from COVID-19 or a negative test result and was required to enter restaurants and attend cultural events.

-“For a long time the political consensus was that we don’t want a vaccine mandate in this country,” Schallenberg said.
-“But we have to look reality in the eye.
-For a long time, maybe too long, me and others thought that it must be possible to convince people in Austria, to convince them to get vaccinated voluntarily.”
+“There are too many political forces in this country, which vehemently, massively and publicly oppose (vaccination). ...
+This is actually an attack on our health system," Schallenberg said.
+"The results are overcrowded intensive care units and enormous human suffering.”

+A wide vaccine mandate would make Austria's one of the most stringent requirements in the world — but many countries have imposed targeted mandates or restrictions on what unvaccinated people can do.

-The U.S. government is moving forward with a requirement for mandatory vaccines or regular testing for every worker in the country at businesses with more than 100 employees.
-Republicans vehemently oppose the requirement and have gone to court to block the measure.
-In addition, numerous corporations and governments across the country have imposed their own vaccine requirements, in many cases accomplishing more than 95% compliance.
+The U.S. government is moving forward with a requirement for mandatory vaccines or regular testing for every worker in the country at businesses with more than 100 employees — though opponents have challenged it in court.
+In addition, numerous corporations and governments across the country have imposed their own vaccine requirements.

+France required health care workers to get the vaccine, and Britain recently announced a similar rule for health staff who work with the public.
+Slovakia, meanwhile, announced it will ban those who have not been vaccinated from all non-essential stores and shopping malls.

+Austria's new lockdown is its fourth since the pandemic began and comes as the country has struggled without success to stop spiraling case numbers.
+On Friday, the country reported 15,809 new infections, an all-time high.

-When the lockdown takes effect early next Monday, restaurants, Christmas markets and most stores will close, and cultural events will be canceled.
+When it takes effect early Monday, restaurants, Christmas markets and most stores will close, and cultural events will be canceled.
 People will be able to leave their homes only for certain reasons, including buying groceries, going to the doctor or exercising.

 Wolfgang Mueckstein, the country’s health minister, said that kindergartens and schools would remain open for those who needed them, but all parents were asked to keep their children at home if possible.